Introduction to Agile MVP

 Drafting a roadmap depends on factors like the type of customer and what the customer expects from the product.
 It is important to determine the user flow and the user actions to achieve the end goal of the product or service bearing the customer satisfaction on top priority.
 The process should be designed or drafted in such a way that it gives the visuals on how to design or streamline product development or service implementation.
 Creating a roadmap helps to understand the customer’s perspective of the product.

 3. Creating Pain and Gain map to Identify Pain Points

 The next important step after drafting the roadmap is to analyze the strength and pain areas of the actions.
 The pain and gain map enables to identify the pain areas and to rectify them.
 Once the pain areas are rectified, the pain and gain map helps to analyze the gains once the pain areas are addressed.
-The pain and gain map helps to analyze and remove any potential pain point and to improve customer satisfaction.
+The pain and gain map helps to analyze and remove any potential pain points and to improve customer satisfaction.

 4. Adding the Required Features as Per the Collected Data in each Iteration

 This step is all about adding the user’s required features to the products and prioritizing the features as per the accumulated data.
-It is important to add the features which are important for product and services success rather than overloading it with unnecessary features.
+It is important to add the features which are important for product and service success rather than overloading it with unnecessary features.

 Benefits of using Agile Minimal Viable Product (Agile MVP)

 To execute Agile MVP you should first know what are its benefits, let’s look at some of the benefits explained below.

 1. Early Testing of Business Concepts